Qantas: Asylum seeker deportations

 Qantas has been subject to protests in relation to the deportation of asylum seekers, which led to disruptions of flights.
-In 2015 activists prevented the transfer of a Tamil man from Melbourne to Darwin (from where he was to be deported to Colombo) by refusing to take their seats on a Qantas flight.
+In February 2015, activists prevented the transfer of a Tamil man from Melbourne to Darwin (from where he was to be deported to Colombo) by refusing to take their seats on a Qantas flight.
 It was reported that Qantas banned the student from taking Qantas flights in the future.
 A nameless head of security from Qantas sent a letter to the Melbourne student's email account saying her "actions are unacceptable and will not be tolerated by the Qantas Group or the Jetstar Group".

-Also in 2015, another Tamil man was to be sent from Melbourne to Darwin to later be deported.
+In March 2015, another Tamil man was to be sent from Melbourne to Darwin to later be deported.
 A protest by the man led to him not being put on the aircraft.
 A spokesman for Qantas said flight QF838 was delayed almost two hours.
 A spokesperson from Qantas stated that "[s]afety and security is the number-one priority for all airlines and an aircraft is not the right place for people to conduct protests."

-Campaigners also asked Qantas to rule out deporting Iraqi man Saeed in 2017.
-Campaigners have asked Qantas not to participate in the high-profile deportation case of the Nadesalingam family.
+In March 2017, campaigners asked Qantas to rule out deporting Iraqi man Saeed in 2017.

+In March 2018, campaigners asked Qantas not to participate in the high-profile deportation case of the Nadesalingam family.
 In response a Qantas spokesperson stated: "We appreciate that this is a sensitive issue.
 The government and courts are best placed to make decisions on complex immigration matters, not airlines".

-Disputes with Perth Airport
+Disputes with airports

+In September 2010, Qantas breached Wellington Airport's late night curfew when a flight from Sydney had arrived at 1:47am NZDT, 17 minutes past a 30-minute grace period for disrupted flights.
+In August 2011, it paid a $12,000 fine for the breach.

 The airline has been in a number of disputes with the operators of Perth Airport.
-In 2018, the airport sued Qantas in the Supreme Court of Western Australia for allegedly underpaying their aeronautical service fees by $11.3 million.
-The suit was resolved in 2022 with Qantas forced to pay the airport the owed amount plus an additional $9 million.
+In 2018, the airport sued Qantas in the Supreme Court of Western Australia for allegedly underpaying their aeronautical service fees by A$11.3 million.
+The suit was resolved in 2022 with Qantas forced to pay the airport the owed amount plus an additional A$9 million.
 In 2020, Perth Airport had also threatened to cancel several of the airline's leases over unpaid rent between February and May 2020; part of the rental dispute concerned Qantas alleging that Perth Airport had undervalued a Qantas-owned terminal that was sold back to the airport.
 Qantas had also drawn criticism from both Perth Airport and the Government of Western Australia for delaying an agreed move from their existing isolated terminals to a proposed new terminal in the airport's central precinct; in May 2024, it was confirmed that the airline had come to an agreement to complete the move by 2031, six years after the original agreed timeframe of 2025.